Can I Revoke or Terminate a Revocable Living Trust?

 A revocable living trust can be terminated at any time by the trustor while they are alive.
 If they pass, the ability to run the trust passes to the successor trustee.
-Some trustors will choose to have the trust automatically terminate when they die.
-There are benefits to choosing the option, and an estate planning lawyer can explain these.
+Some trustors will choose to have the trust automatically terminated when they die.
+There are benefits to selecting the option, and an estate planning lawyer can explain these.

 Terminating a Revocable Living Trust

-When the trustor (creator of the trust), who is also the trustee (person who manages the trust), would like to terminate the trust, he or she can do so at any time.
+When the trustor or grantor (creator of the trust), who is also the trustee (person who manages the trust), would like to terminate the trust, they can do so at any time.
 The process often includes the following:

 - Transferring any assets held in the trust back to the trustor or other individuals (upon the request of the trustor)